-The Corporation has one class of authorized security, the Common Shares.
+The Corporation is authorized to issue an unlimited number of Common Shares.
 Holders of Common Shares are entitled to: (i) upon dissolution of the Corporation, share in the remaining property thereof; (ii) receive any dividends validly authorized by the board of directors of the Corporation and declared by the Corporation on the Common Shares; and (iii) vote at all meetings of shareholders except meetings at which only holders of a specified class of shares are entitled to vote.